sairameshv/data-structures/README.md

-# go-stack
+# data-structures
-This repository refers to the stack(LIFO) data structure APIs implementation in Go
+This repository refers to the Go implementation of few operations performed on data structures like LinkedList, Stack, Queue etc.